 You’ll have access to a wide range of facilities during your programme, including the University Library’s distance learning service.

-For our PGCert and PGDip programmes, you'll receive workbooks containing programme materials, individual and group exercises, and suggested further reading.
+For our PGDip programme, you'll receive workbooks containing programme materials, individual and group exercises, and suggested further reading.
 Our MSc modules are delivered through narrated presentations and workbooks with additional material and exercises.

 You'll have access to: